Basic Facts

 Railways: The Mendipathar Railway Station, the first railway Station in Meghalaya is located in Resubelpara, North Garo Hills District.
 The Dudhnoi-Mendipathar railway line linking Garo Hills in Meghalaya with Assam and the rest of the country was inaugurated by Prime Minister Narendra Modi on November 30, 2014.

-Although the foundation of modern education in the State was laid by the Christian Missionaries in the 19th century, in accordance with the democratic tradition of the people, the community plays a significant role in setting up and maintenance of schools, This is evident from the fact that, most of Primary, Upper Primary, Secondary Schools and Colleges are under private management, The State Government plays a promotional role in supplementing the efforts of the Community by extending liberal maintenance grant to recognized schools either under deficit or adhoc grant -in- aid system.
+Although the foundation of modern education in the State was laid by the Christian Missionaries in the 19th century, in accordance with the democratic tradition of the people, the community plays a significant role in setting up and maintenance of schools, This is evident from the fact that, most of Primary, Upper Primary, Secondary Schools and Colleges are under private management, The State Government plays a promotional role in supplementing the efforts of the Community by extending liberal maintenance grant to recognized schools either under deficit or adhoc grant -in- aid system

 A State Council for Technical Education is giving special thrust for elimination of illiteracy from the State with the implementation of the total Literacy campaign.
-The literary rate in the State according to the 2001 census is 74.43 %.
+The literary rate in the State according to the 2011 census is 74.43 %.

 Meghalaya is steeped in cultural traditions and has a rich repertoire of arts and craft practices.
 Prominent among them are bamboo and textile weaving, ornament making, and wood carving.
 Fashioned into stools, baskets, bamboo-fishing traps, mats, furniture etc, the products are widely gaining popularity.